 Buck Brannaman, the Horse Whisperer

-Bring that uncooperative beast to one of Buck’s clinics.
-Very quickly — often in a matter of minutes — he gets your horse ready to ride.
+Why?
+Because Buck Brannaman specializes in the improbable.
+Got a skittish, poorly trained horse?
+A bucking bronco?
+A steed who seems not to care about anything?
+When an owner brings that uncooperative beast to one of Buck’s clinics, very quickly — often in a matter of minutes — he gets your horse ready to ride.
 No whips are involved, no threats are made.
 Buck’s methods call for a little stroking with a flag, a steady gaze, a gentle tone.

 You say you don’t ride?
 Don’t care about horses?